Hexagon/pup/docs/service.md

 This section covers three options for running Pup at boot: using [Docker](#using-docker) (for Mac, Windows, and Linux),systemd/sysvinit/docker-init/upstart (for Linux), and
 [Launchd](#using-launchd-on-macos) (for macOS).

-> **Note** If you just need to start a single process and keep it alive, you probably don't need Pup at all.
-Just follow these instructions and replace the command for Pup with your own application
-> entrypoint.

 ## Using the CLI

-Follow the guide below to install Pup as a system service, which allows your instance to launch at boot, using either systemd on Linux or launchd on macOS.
-If you are using windows, there is no fully automated method available, but you can still do it using the Docker-method further down.
+Follow the guide below to install Pup as a system service and launch at boot.
+The service installer supports Linux (systemd, sysvinit, upstart), Windows and macOS.

 ### Prerequisites